 SAT & ACT

-The PSAT is being offered at New West on Wednesday, October 19.
+The PSAT is being offered at New West on a date to be announced.
 It is a practice test, not seen by colleges.
 For 11th grade testers, this test is the National Merit Scholarship Qualifying Test.

 The SAT or ACT is required for admission to most colleges and universities.
 Both tests are accepted by every school and many students have a preference or strength in one test or the other.
 Therefore, I suggest that everyone consider both tests and find the test that is best for you.
 Practice booklets available in the college center.

 Students should begin taking an official SAT or ACT sometime in the junior year.
-You can test as many times as you want.
+You may test as many times as you want.
 You can continue testing into the fall of senior year.

 SAT Subject Tests are an additional, separate type of test.
-These subject specific tests are required by a small amount of colleges (typically Ivy League or other highly selective schools).
+These subject-specific tests are required by a small amount of colleges (typically Ivy League or other highly-selective schools).
 Schools that require these tests are typically looking for two different subjects.
 Most students will not need to take these tests, but some will.
-Here is a link to a list of colleges who require or recommend students submit two subject tests.
+Here is a link to a list of colleges that require or recommend students submit two subject tests.

 The SAT is offered seven times a year in the United States and six times at international sites.
 The test: